 - 6.1 Barnsley SACRE has a distinctive ethos of co-operation and support, which underpins all aspects of its work and decision making.
-Where voting is required, the legal requirements as set out below will be followed. - 6.2 On any question to be decided by the SACRE only the representative groups, the LA, the teachers, the Church of England and the other faiths and denominations specified in Section 3 above shall vote and each group shall have a single vote. - 6.3 On the question of whether to require the Authority to review the local agreed syllabus only the three non-LA groups shall have a vote and a majority vote shall carry the decision.
+Where voting is required, the legal requirements as set out below will be followed. - 6.2 In Business meetings voting follows the usual procedure of one vote per full member.
+However, on any question to be decided by the SACRE in an Agreed Syllabus Conference (usually held every five years), only the representative groups ie the LA, the teacher associations, the Church of England and the other faiths and denominations specified in Section 3 above, shall vote and each group shall have a single vote. - 6.3 On the question of whether to require the Authority to review the local agreed syllabus only the three non-LA groups shall have a vote and a majority vote shall carry the decision.